carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

  [ 36   0   0   0   0   0   0 964   0   0]]
  ```

 Unfortunately, this matrix is kinda hard to read.
-Its not clear which column and which row corresponds to which class.
+It's not clear which column and which row corresponds to which class.
 So let's convert it to a pandas dataframe with its index and columns set to the class labels as follows:

 ```python
 # Convert to a pandas dataframe